 Their goal?
 They want to build up a Continental Army with 15,000 troops from Massachusetts and 15,000 from the other colonies.

 After the defeat at Bunker Hill, the Continental Congress chooses General George Washington as Commander in Chief.

 Washington takes charge of the troops on July 3 and organizes a Continental Army out of the numerous local militias.

-Washington digs trenches around the city, and takes Bunker Hill and Breeds Hill back from the British without incident.
+Washington and the troops take Bunker Hill and Breeds Hill back from the British without incident.

 However, the British remain as the Siege of Boston continues.
 Their experience at Bunker Hill showed them that although they might technically be able to win battles, they don't have enough ground support to defeat the rebels.
 Because they command the harbor and can get supplies, they're in no hurry to leave Boston.

-But in a few months, they're happy to leave alive as the Siege of Boston comes to an abrupt end.
+But in a few months, they're happy to leave alive as the Siege of Boston comes to an abrupt - and ominous for them - end.